benbalter/benbalter.github.com/_posts/2023-08-04-transparency-collaboration-is-the-andon-of-knowledge-production.md

 ## Conclusion

 If you've ever worked in a software development team, you've probably experienced the frustration of finding out too late that something went wrong.
 Maybe a bug slipped through the testing process, a feature didn't meet the user's needs, or a dependency changed unexpectedly.
-Maybe you spent hours or days fixing something that could have been prevented or resolved earlier, or you missed a deadline or a customer expectation.

-These kinds of problems are not only costly and stressful, but also demoralizing and demotivating.
-They erode the trust and confidence of the team, the stakeholders, and the users.

 Software development is not the same as manufacturing, but it shares some similarities.
 Both are complex, iterative, and collaborative processes that involve creating and delivering value to customers.
 Both also face challenges such as quality, efficiency, and innovation.
 And both can benefit from the andon principle.